 Integrity of Scholarship

 Graduate students enrolling in the university assume an obligation to conduct themselves in a manner compatible with the university’s function as an educational institution.
 Rules concerning student conduct, student organizations, use of university facilities, and related matters are set forth in UC San Diego campus regulations applying to campus activities, organizations, and students.
-Copies are available online at http://www.ucsd.edu/current-students/_organizations/student-conduct/ and at the Office of Graduate Studies and the Office of Student Conduct.
+These are available online on the Office of Student Conduct website.

 The faculty of a department or program has primary responsibility for maintaining the excellence of graduate programs, and it is in the best position to judge its students’ academic performance.
 Consequently a graduate student appeal of an academic decision should first be made to the individual faculty member who made the decision.
 If this does not result in a resolution that is satisfactory to the student, he or she may appeal to the department or program chair.
 Graduate students may appeal a course grade or PhD or master’s qualifying or final exam result only if he or she believes that nonacademic criteria were applied in determining the course or exam grade.
 A student who wishes to appeal a course grade or exam result should follow the procedure described in “Grade Appeals.”